 If your siding is becoming rusty, chipped, or scuffed, it may be time to replace your siding.

 This is some of the most sturdy materials for siding, which also means that it is some of the most expensive.
 Stone is long-lasting and can be difficult to damage unattractively.
-Brick and stone veneer are particularly popular for their looks and customization.
+Brick and stone veneers are particularly popular for their looks and customization.
 When rock or brick gets damaged, it is difficult to repair without replacing large sections.

 If your siding is pulling away from the plywood, cracking, or chipping, it is time for siding replacement.